 We encourage you to reference this internship syllabus for ANTH 493, FRLG 493, WRLD 493, and RELS 493 regularly throughout your internship.
 You will need these instructions to complete your graded portfolios.

-Reference this page for the entire length of your internship.
-You will need these instructions to complete your graded Portfolios.
-The World Studies Internship is a graded academic course which takes place outside the classroom in an area business, organization or agency.
-You will be working with both the VCU-SWS internship coordinator and a field supervisor within the selected agency or internship location.
+The World Studies internship is a graded academic course which takes place outside the classroom in an area business, organization or agency.
+You will be working with both the VCU School of World Studies internship coordinator and a field supervisor within the selected agency or internship location.

 All School of World Studies majors may complete 1-3 credits of internship.
 The course may be repeated for a maximum of 6 credits, however only 3 credits can count toward the major concentration.
 Anthropology majors and minors may complete 1-3 credits of internship and may repeat the course for a maximum of 6 credits, all of which may apply towards their major.
 Each internship credit requires 40 logged hours of work at the internship site.
 Foreign Language majors must complete all coursework in their target language.

 The internship course is composed of the following: